buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

 3. **What is the threshold for choosing Option A (per-test setup function) vs. Option B (top-of-closure setup)?** A clear guideline is needed for the 223 scoped `it.Before` blocks to ensure consistency across the codebase.

-4. **Should the AST transformation tool be contributed to the community?** Other projects using `sclevine/spec` may benefit from a migration tool.
+4. **Should the AST transformation tool be contributed to the community?** Other projects outside the buildpacks organization that use `sclevine/spec` may benefit from a migration tool.
+Within the organization, the tool will live in `lifecycle/tools/spec-migrate` during the migration and be removed once all repos are converted (or, alternatively, promoted to a small standalone repo before removal).

-5. **How should the `each()` helper in `buildpack/build_test.go` be restructured?** Table-driven tests are the most idiomatic approach but change the test's conceptual structure.
+5. **How should the `each()` helper in `buildpack/build_test.go` (lifecycle) be restructured?** Table-driven tests are the most idiomatic approach but change the test's conceptual structure.
+Similar helpers in other repos follow the same decision.

+6. **What order should the repos be migrated in?** Lifecycle is the natural first target because it exercises every pattern (deep nesting, scoped setup, custom helpers).
+After lifecycle, order is flexible; small repos (`registry-api`, `imgutil`) offer quick wins, while `pack` benefits most from the settled tooling.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 No changes to the CNB specification are required.
-This RFC affects only the lifecycle project's internal test infrastructure.
+This RFC affects only the internal test infrastructure of the buildpacks repositories that depend on `sclevine/spec`.

 # History
 [history]: #history

 - 2026-06-22: Initial RFC draft synthesized from technical debate between advocates for native Go testing, testify/suite, and Ginkgo/Gomega.
+Initial scope: `lifecycle` only.
+- 2026-07-06: Broadened scope to cover all Go repositories in the buildpacks organization that depend on `sclevine/spec` (`lifecycle`, `pack`, `libcnb`, `imgutil`, `github-actions`, `registry-api`).
+Lifecycle remains the reference implementation and the primary case study for phasing.